 Naturist property Vera Playa

 Choose Almeria naturist property listings for Vera playa

-The above paragraph and photo was written and taken prior to the floods of September 2012, a natural disaster which devastated the Buganvillas area (as well as many other areas in Almeria, Murcia and the Costa del Sol).
+In September of 2012 this area was subject to severe flooding, a natural disaster which devastated the Buganvillas and Pueblo Laguna areas (as well as many other areas in Almeria, Murcia and the Costa del Sol).
 Sincere thoughts will always remain for those who lost family members, homes and businesses in this tragedy.

-The strong community spirit prevails as the courageous residents and business owners rebuild their lives and livelihoods in a mammoth clean up operation.
+The strong community spirit prevailed as the courageous residents and business owners rebuilt their lives and livelihoods in a mammoth clean up operation.

 The Beaches of Garrucha

 Playa de Garrucha, extends along the length of town centre, its admirable golden sands attract popular beach sports such as volleyball and football, and yet still offer plenty of space to find a quiet spot to sunbathe.

 The palm tree lined paseo, spanning the town from end to end, makes for an excellent evening stroll after a day at the beach, there are play parks for children and perfectly positioned seating areas ideal for enjoying the views over the beach and marina.